kaochenlong/eddie-vim2/README.md

-I'm a Ruby/Rails and iOS app developer, this is my personal Vim configurations and some plugins which I used in my daily job, and I remove and re-organized settings and plugins from my another vim repository https://github.com/kaochenlong/eddie-vim
+I'm currently a Ruby/Rails/iOS app developer and instructor, this is my personal Vim configurations and some plugins which I used in my daily job, and I removed and reorganized redundant settings and plugins from my another vim repository https://github.com/kaochenlong/eddie-vim

-I put Vim related settings in `plugin/settings/settings.vim`, and isolate other plugins' settings in `plugin/settings` directory.
+I put Vim related settings in `plugin/settings/settings.vim`, and isolated other plugins' settings in `plugin/settings` directory.

 You might notice that there are several vimrc files: